20 Instances of Death

 that he can let go, that the dying

-need to hear they’ve been enough.
+need to hear they’re enough.

 My mother points out that he is heavily sedated.